akansha204/velox/README.md

 5. Railpack generates a Dockerfile and BuildKit builds the image.
 6. Docker starts the built image on a random ephemeral port (4000-4999).
 7. Logs are streamed to the client in real-time via Server-Sent Events.
+8. The backend returns a `liveUrl` for running deployments based on the active environment config.
-8. The running deployment is accessible at `/deployments/:id` through the reverse proxy.
+9. The running deployment is accessible through the backend reverse proxy.
-9. Deployments automatically expire and are cleaned up after 7 days.
+10. Deployment records remain in SQLite until they are cleared with the reset endpoint or the database is removed.

 ## Technical Notes